Merge Endpoints

 Context and Motivation

 An API consists of multiple endpoints that expose one or more operations.
 Two or more of these operations are strongly related to each other.
 For instance, one can only be executed when the other one has succeeded, or one prepares the data that the other one works with.
 Because of their mutual dependencies, they have the same reasons to change and usually do so at the same time.
-This creates an undesired, rather tight coupling between them.
+This creates an undesired, rather tight coupling between the endpoints.

 Stakeholder Concerns

-#understandability (a.k.a. #explainability)
+- #understandability (a.k.a. #explainability)

-Fewer endpoints might be easier to understand and maintain — if they are cohesive and do not contain too many operations.
+- Fewer endpoints might be easier to understand and maintain—if they are cohesive and do not contain too many operations.
 The refactorings Move Operation and Rename Operation explain the quality attributes maintainability and understandability further.

 Initial Position Sketch